 Overview

-You’ll also have the freedom to follow your interests.
-You might scrutinise the Paris Agreements.
-You might analyse the impacts of Fair Trade.
-Or you might examine social movements - like the Yellow Vests, the Flygskam movement, or the pro-democracy movement in Hong Kong.
+You’ll have the freedom to pursue what interests you.
+This might involve scrutinising the Paris Agreement or analysing Fair Trade.
+Or examining social movements like the Yellow Vests, Flygskam, or pro-democracy activism in Hong Kong.

 You can also study this course on-campus